 So for leaders like me we need all the help we can get to make the outdoor experience for our girls the best it can be.
 If you are lucky you will have parents or co-leaders who step into that role for you.
 But for many you are on your own or don’t have much support.

-I think I found that support you are looking for, you may have heard of subscription boxes through companies like Amazon and KiwiCo that focus on STEM topics, but have you heard of any that focus on Outdoors?
+Second idea have you heard of subscription boxes through companies like Amazon and KiwiCo that focus on STEM topics, but have you heard of any that focus on Outdoors?
 Me neither, well until now.
 If you want your girls to get outdoors, learn new survival skills, and enjoy the other joys that come along with being outdoors the Think Outside monthly subscription program will be perfect for your troop.
 It is a year long program with something new each month to get your girls outdoors exploring nature.
 I got the subscription for a few months and am excited to share my experience with you on some of the activities you can do while I do the program with my son, niece and nephew.
 My first initial reaction after I opened the first box I thought “Darn it, I really wish this was around when I was a leader.”

 In this post I will share with you: